PP-Module for Email Client

 Audit: FCS_CKM_EXT.5

-FCS_CKM_EXT.5 Cryptographic Key Derivation (password or passphrase Conditioning)
+FCS_CKM_EXT.5 Cryptographic Key Derivation (password/passphrase Conditioning)

 Hierarchical to:No other components.